 Just as the most and least significant bytes of a number are 0 and 3, the most and least significant bits of a double-precision floating- point number are 0 and 63.
 The beginning bit (and most significant bit) offsets of S, E, and F are 0, 1, and 12, respectively.
-Note that these numbers refer to the mathematical positions of the bits, and NOT to their actual physical locations (which vary from medium to medium).
+Note that these numbers refer to the mathematical positions of the opaque identifier<m>;